Where To Find Summer Bucks?

 Find Your Target Buck Now

 This time frame of the summer is an often-overlooked phase of scouting for mature bucks.
 Bachelor groups of bucks this time of year tend to seek out open hardwood canopies adjacent to high quality summertime forages such as soybeans or alfalfa fields.
 Depending on what type of parcel you hunt you may or may not have your particular hit list buck living on your property during the summertime.
-So do not be discouraged if you are not seeing any big bucks on your property.
-Often times their summer hang outs may be 1-2 miles away from their fall time core area, or in some case much further!
+It is easy to be discouraged if you are not seeing any mature bucks on your property during this time.
+Often times their summer hang outs may be 1-2 miles away from their fall time core area, or in some cases much further depending on the surrounding habitat.

 This has become more and more apparent to me over the years after chasing individual bucks in one particular area of open agriculture ground.
 When I start scouting for the upcoming season, I head approximately two miles North of where an open patch of hardwoods draws out into a large alfalfa field.
 Each year, bucks that I glass in this parcel will end up on my farm in the fall.
 This is largely due to the change in fall time cover and food source.
 This can be a useful clue to your habitat management strategy…